Diffusion Model-based Parameter Estimation in Dynamic Power Systems: Introduction

-Data-driven machine learning (ML) has emerged as a promising paradigm for modeling complex system dynamics~\citep{wang2023scientific,hamann2024foundation,aarts2025physics}.
-Recent advances, such as the physics-informed neural network (PINN) and conditional generative adversarial networks (cGANs), are demonstrated to provide more accurate and efficient solutions for both forward and inverse problems~\citep{raissi2019physics,kadeethum2021framework,gabbard2022bayesian}.
+Data-driven machine learning has emerged as a promising paradigm for modeling complex system dynamics~\citep{wang2023scientific,hamann2024foundation,aarts2025physics}.
+Recent advances, such as the physics-informed neural network and conditional generative adversarial networks, have demonstrated they can provide more accurate and efficient solutions for both forward and inverse problems~\citep{raissi2019physics,kadeethum2021framework,gabbard2022bayesian}.
 In the context of CLM parameterization, reinforcement learning (RL) has been extensively investigated~\citep{Two-Stage,Evolutionary-RL,Imitation-Q}.
-It reformulates parameter calibration as a Markov decision process (MDP) wherein policies are learned to adjust model parameters toward minimal observation error through trial and error.
+It reformulates parameter calibration as a Markov decision process, where policies are learned to adjust model parameters toward minimal observation error through trial and error.
 However, it tends to fall into local optimum, especially when the action space is large.
-Additionally, RL requires iterative reevaluation with forward simulation for each trial of new model parameters, which becomes computationally expensive when the grid simulation model is complex.
-Supervised learning (SL) neural networks, such as the multi-residual deep learning structure proposed in~\citep{Multi-Residual}, present an alternative approach.
+Additionally, RL requires iterative reevaluation with forward simulation for each trial of model parameters, which becomes computationally expensive when the grid simulation model is complex.
+Supervised learning (SL) neural networks, such as the multi-residual deep neural network~\citep{Multi-Residual}, present an alternative approach.
 They extract the observation features and directly learn the mapping between observations and model parameters.
-These networks, however, often fail to represent the one-to-many mapping between observations and parameters~\citep{Toward-Online}.
+However, these networks often fail to represent the one-to-many mapping between observations and parameters~\citep{Toward-Online}.
 Recent advances in probabilistic approaches include deep generative architectures for time-varying parameter identification~\citep{Probabilistic-Generative} and amortized Bayesian estimation using conditional masked autoregressive flow~\citep{CMAF}.
 While these methods effectively manage uncertainty, they do not address the parameter non-uniqueness problem.
-Recent RL investigations have explored multi-event training and multi-task learning strategies to cope with this challenge~\citep{9790319,9201552}.
+Recent RL investigations have explored multi-event training and multi-task learning strategies to cope with this challenge~\citep{Toward-Online,Imitation-Q}.
 However, non-stationarity in multi-event environments can degrade the performance of learning agents, and multi-task learning risks negative transfer between tasks.